Guest Author: Niko Letunic

 Wondering why so many of these proven safety measures focus on slowing drivers down?
 It’s because when it comes to safety, speed matters most.

 So, don’t let the usual excuses of “It’s too costly” or “It’s too much work” deter your efforts to keep people safe.
 The tools exist today to address your community’s unsafe streets situations in faster, easier and effective ways.
-And the funding is available no – more here.
+And the funding is available – more here.
+No more excuses.

 When it comes to safety: No excuses.